jehan-rubin/fakie/README.md

 }
 ```

 Note: The processors are executed sequentially so the order matter.
-In our example, if you compute the number of instructions in methods after applying the method white list, the result might be wrong because the non white listed methods as been deleted.
+In our example, if you compute the number of instructions in methods after applying the method white list, the result might be wrong because the non white listed methods has been deleted.

 ### Add your own rule selection to Fakie